tejasvi8686/React_Ecommerce_Application/README.md

 # Deployment

 The website is deployed using Netlify.
-You can access it at: Apneck Website
+You can access it at: https://tejasviapneck.netlify.app